Welcome to today's edition of the Rush 24-7 podcast.

 He's clarifying the way we handle prisoners, which is according to the golden rule.

-Oh, that our enemies treated our soldiers as well as we treat our enemy combat.
+Oh, that our enemies treated our soldiers as well as we treat our enemy compelling.

-Well, I know what you're trying to say, but the the the practical result is we're gonna end up treating these people far better than they treat us.
+Well, I know what you're trying to say, but the practical result is we're going to end up treating these people far better than they treat us.

-Now, anybody who has a hope, like Pelosi does, that the way we treat these people will affect the way our future prisoners are treated, is just an ignorant back in just a second.
+Now, anybody who has a hope, like Pelosi does, that the way we treat these people will affect the way our future prisoners are treated is just an ignorant back in just a sec.

-Yeah, I mentioned to you last week that I like the uh ABC series Boston Legal.
+Yeah, I mentioned to you last week that I like the ABC series Boston Legal.

-William Shatner, who's uh I guess his career has had a rebirth with this show, actually as funny as as heck.
+William Shatner, who's I guess his career has had a rebirth with this show, actually is funny as heck.

-Uh uh he plays this uh slowly losing it uh senior partner at a law firm, his name's Denny Crane.
+He plays this slowly losing it senior partner in a law firm.

-The episode opens with two new lawyers instead in Boston, two new lawyers in the New York office arriving in the Boston office.
+The episode opens with two new lawyers, and it's set in Boston, two new lawyers in the New York office arriving in the Boston office.

 Bill Clinton gave me this cigar.